 Relevant Products: Exclaimer Cloud - Signatures for Office 365

-When using Exclaimer Cloud in a hybrid environment using centralized mail flow, you may find that emails do not route to Exclaimer Cloud to have signatures applied and are routed on-premise instead.
+If you use Exclaimer Cloud in a hybrid environment with centralized mail flow, you may find that emails do not route to Exclaimer Cloud to have signatures applied; instead, they are routed to on-premise.

 Currently, the hybrid send connector is set to apply to all messages at the connector level and commonly appears similar to the following connector: